ibm-watson-iot/cvi-starter-obd-android/README.md

     ![Gradle Plugin Update Dialog](GradlePluginUpdate.jpg)

-3. Edit the **iota-starter-carsharing-android/app/java/carsharing.starter.automotive.iot.ibm.com.mobilestarterapp/ConnectedDriverAPI/API.java** file, and set the `connectedAppURL` variable to the URL for your IoT for Automotive - Mobility Starter Application server app.
+3. Edit the **iota-starter-carsharing-android/app/java/obdii.starter.automotive.iot.ibm.com.iot4a_obdii/API.java** file, and set the `orgId` variable to your Organization's ID on Bluemix, the `apiKey` and `apiToken` variables to your API key and Auth Token from your instance of the IoT Platform.
-4. Edit the **iota-starter-carsharing-android/app/res/values/google_maps_api.xml** file and replace `YOUR_KEY_HERE` with your `google_maps_key`.
-For more information, see [Get API Key](https://developers.google.com/maps/documentation/android-api/signup).

-5. In Android Studio, run the application by pressing **Run 'app'**.
+4. In Android Studio, run the application by pressing **Run 'app'**.

     If you use a virtual device, make sure that you use one with API level 21 as seen in the following dialog.

     ![Deployment Target](DeploymentTarget.jpg)

-6. To deploy the mobile app on your device, see [Build and Run Your App](https://developer.android.com/studio/run/index.html).
+5. To deploy the mobile app on your device, see [Build and Run Your App](https://developer.android.com/studio/run/index.html).

 ## Reporting defects
-To report a defect with the IoT for Automotive - Mobility Starter Application mobile app, go to the [Issues](https://github.com/ibm-watson-iot/iota-starter-carsharing-android/issues) section.
+To report a defect with the IoT for Automotive - Mobility Starter Application mobile app, go to the [Issues](https://github.com/ibm-watson-iot/iota-obdii-fleetmanagement-android/issues) section.

 ## Privacy notice
-The IoT for Automotive - Mobility Starter Application on Bluemix stores all of the driving data that is obtained while you use the mobile app.
+The "IoT for Automotive - OBDII Fleet Management App for Android" on Bluemix stores all of the driving data that is obtained while you use the mobile app.

 ## Useful links